-- Violation of universal precautions (1 point) or infection control; gross asepsis; operating area is grossly unclean, unsanitary or offensive in appearance; failure to dispose of potentially infectious material and clean the operatory after individual examinations (10 points) - Poor Professional Demeanor unkept, unclean, or unprofessional appearance (1 point); inconsiderate or uncooperative with other candidates, examiners or testing site personnel (10 points)

-- 3. Improper Operator/Manikin position (1 point) - 4.
-Inadequate isolation -The isolation dam is inappropriately applied, torn and/or leaking, allowing for contamination of the endodontic preparation and/or rendering the preparation unsuitable for the subsequent manipulation of the restorative material for placement of Class II composite restoration.
-(1 point) - 5.
+- i.
+Violation of universal precautions (1 point) or infection control; gross asepsis; operating area is grossly unclean, unsanitary or offensive in appearance; failure to dispose of potentially infectious material and clean the operatory after individual examinations (10 points) - ii.
+Poor Professional Demeanor unkept, unclean, or unprofessional appearance (1 point); inconsiderate or uncooperative with other candidates, examiners or testing site personnel (10 points) - iii.
+Improper Operator/Manikin position (1 point) - iv.
+Inadequate isolation -The isolation dam is inappropriately applied, torn and/or leaking, allowing for contamination of the pulpotomy preparation and/or rendering the preparation unsuitable for the subsequent manipulation of the restorative material for placement of the Class II composite restoration.
+(1 point) - v.
+Rubber Dam remnants (1 point) - vi.
+Pencil marks on teeth (1 point) - vii.
+Uncleanliness of models when turned in that would impede visual assessment of the procedure (1 point) - viii.
+Bonding agent (1 point)

+- ix.
 Corroborated errors for Tissue Management on all Periodontal procedures Penalty points are assessed for any unwarranted areas of tissue trauma caused by the candidate to extra/intra oral tissues resulting in injury to the simulated patient which are inconsistent with the procedures performed. - a.
 Tissue Trauma Error: 5 points for each area - i.
 Unwarranted damage caused by the candidate to the extra/intraoral simulated soft tissues. - ii.
-Obvious_and avoidable mutilation_of simulated soft tissue caused by the candidate. - iii.
+Obvious and avoidable mutilation of simulated soft tissue caused by the candidate. - iii.
 Simulated soft tissue damage caused by the candidate which demonstrates a gross disregard for instrumentation techniques as a result of the treatment. - iv.
-A simulated soft tissue laceration 3mm or greater that does NOT allow for reflection of the simulated gingival tissue. - b.
-Critical Error: A tissue trauma critical error, resulting in failure of the examination, will be assessed if any of the following exist: - i.
+A simulated soft tissue laceration 3mm or greater that does NOT allow for reflection of the simulated gingival tissue.

+Critical Error: A tissue trauma critical error, resulting in failure of the examination, will be assessed if any of the following exist:

+- i.
 Unwarranted damage to 3 or more areas of gingival tissue and or shroud. - ii.
 Gross iatrogenic damage to the simulated gingiva and/or typodont located anywhere within or near the treatment selection. - iii.
 An amputated/separated papillae. - iv.
-A laceration or damage of 3 mm or greater that allows for reflection of the simulated gingival tissue. - v.
+A laceration or damage of 3 mm or greater that allows for reflections of the simulated gingival tissue. - v.
 An unreported broken instrument tip found in the sulcus. - vi.
 Unwarranted damage to simulated tissue caused by ultrasonic - vii.
-Critical Lack of Diagnostic/Clinical Judgment Skills - 6.
+Critical Lack of Diagnostic/Clinical Judgment Skills - viii.
 Corroborated errors for Treatment Management criteria on all Restorative procedures